Many people do not understand why CEO stress has anything to do with CEO health. In fact, the two are closely connected.

 Our beliefs, perceptions, standards, visions and expectations can also affect the outcome.
 The cases of my mother and the rehab center are also good examples of blindly following authority figures (such as the ICU physicians) and assumptions.

 How well do you manage stress?
-Take a quick quiz
+Take a quick assessment

-What we can see in society and ourselves can determine how we act and what we can achieve.
-I did not value eastern medicine in medical school.
+What we can see in society and ourselves determines how we act and what we can achieve.
+I did not value Eastern medicine at medical school.
 After being through family injuries and personal challenges, I have appreciated its recovery and relaxation power more and more.
 I sometimes acupuncture myself and pick up my own herb tea for certain types of tiredness and stress.
 I did not know about the internet or computers in high school.
-What I want and can do today is different fr om what was possible back then.
+What I want and can do today is different from what was possible back then.
 There are many ways to sustain our optimal levels.
-We won’t “see” them until we can open to them.
+We won’t “see” them until we are open to them.

 How we act can also affect our health and potential profoundly.
 A star athlete from Fargo High School joined Stanford on a four-year football scholarship.
 After he ran into bigger and meaner competitors, he chose to focus upon his economics major.
-He has since built a multi-billion-dollar investment bank.
+He has since built a multi-billion-dollar investment firm.
 What if he had chosen steroid for temporary gain, or used drugs for temporary high like many others?
-He would have to face more problems down the road, such as systemic injuries or issues related to addictions.
+He would have to face more problems down the road, such as systemic injuries or various issues related to addictions, such as cirrhosis and gastric mass.

 Our mind, body and stress management are one integrated system.
 We can be limited internally and externally.
 The limitations can lead to stress issues in business and health if we do not take care them efficiently.
 We can and need to, utilize our full internal and external resources efficiently, and prosper in business and life.
 Leaders should not settle with how to be a CEO, but how to be an exceptional CEO.

 In summary, the skills to utilize our creativity and health and to lead are different from those to sustain the potential from unexpected change, intense stress, costly health mistakes and injury.
 In this age of intense competition, CEOs need these skills to stay at their optimal level and save subsequent agony from CEO stress.
-“Deal with Stress, Be Healthy & Happy” can teach you all of the above in just a few days, and help you build a firewall for your leadership.
+To identify your “missing software” or alternative and help you build a firewall for your leadership is included in all of our leadership programs.
 This is not only about how to be a CEO, one key individual, but also about your family, partners, colleagues, employees and more.

 About the Author

-Bin Yang is the Founder and CEO of The Prince Synergy, a worldwide leading resources in human capital development that focuses on sustainable leadership and health recovery from unexpected change, stress, illness and injury.
+Bin Yang is the Founder and CEO of The Prince Synergy, a worldwide leading resource that focuses on Level 5 leadership and health recovery from unexpected change, stress, illness and injury.
 Its services have been featured in Forbes and Euroinvestor.
-Dr. Yang possesses a strong background in medicine, Law and Business.
+Yang possesses a strong background in medicine, Law and Business.
 For more info, please contact us at 310-668-1828.